NickMcConnell/AngbandPlus/readme_eng.txt

 --- Windows

 Download the binary archive for Windows.
-Unzip it, and click xangband to play.
+Unzip it, and click tinyangband to play.

 The makefile.bcc was changed again.
 If you want to compile from the source with borland compiler (BCC),